Belshazzar's Feast (band): Origins

 Sartin and Hutchinson met in the mid-1990s when they were both members of the folk-rock band Life Of Reilly, which existed to write music to satirise the construction of the Newbury bypass.
 After a few performances they left the band to form a duo.

 They began working for ceilidhs and social dances, working with caller Andrew Shaw on a project exploring the work of the 18th-century composer Nathaniel Kynaston, which led to two albums, Mr Kynaston’s Famous Dance volume 1 (2000) and volume 2 (2002).
 Another album drawn from the social dance repertoire, John Playford’s Secret Ball, followed in 2001.

 During 1996 and 1997, Sartin and Hutchinson formed the core of the Breeze Band, backing the Scottish singer Ian Bruce.
 Two recordings were released, A Kind and Gentle Nature (WildGoose 277) and Annie Laurie (Ruglen 103), while the band played some UK dates and undertook a tour of Germany.

 As Belshazzar's Feast their other early recordings were song and tune sets, showcasing a developing concert repertoire, One Too Many in 1996, Drop The Reed in 1998, albeit displaying the same irreverent twist that distinguished them from the social dance norm.
+The title track One Too Many was written by musician Ian F Ball and published in a book of tunes of the same name.
 They toured America and Belgium during this time, mostly playing for social dances.

 The duo formed the basis of ceilidh outfits Belshazzar's Dance Band (Sartin, Hutchinson plus Mark Powell) and, briefly, Bazza's Dog, an amalgamation of Belshazzar's Feast, Hoover the Dog and Mark Powell.

 Career

 After a hiatus where other work took precedence, they relaunched Belshazzar's Feast in 2008 with the album Food of Love.

 Their first winter/Christmas-themed album, Frost Bites, followed in 2009, which earned them a nomination for Best Duo at the 2010 BBC Radio 2 Folk Awards.
 A second winter-themed album, Stocking Fillers, was released in 2012.

 Another album of concert material, Find The Lady, was released in 2011.
 This album had elements of the pair's spoken comedy included in some, but not all, of the tracks.

 Belshazzar's Feast generally undertook two tours per year, one in the spring and one in the run up to Christmas.
 In addition, when not touring, they worked together for charity organisation Superact, putting music into places where a formal concert would not work – for example in hospitals or care homes.
 They were the support band for Bellowhead's tour of the UK in 2009.

 They celebrated twenty years of working together in 2014 with a live album, The Whiting's on the Wall.
 This had between-song patter in separate tracks from the music.
 The cover art for this album was produced by Simon Drew.

-Paul Sartin died suddenly on September 14th 2022, at the age of 51.
+Paul Sartin died suddenly on September 14, 2022, at the age of 51.